fernan9/poolseq-analysis/README.md

 @RG     ID:A1a  SM:A1a  LB:lib1    PL:SANGER
 ```

-Once ready, the MPILUP files are created with the merged BAM files and later converted to the sync format needed for both Popoolation and R scripts.
+Once ready, the ``MPILEUP`` files are created with the merged BAM files and later converted to the sync format needed for both Popoolation and R scripts.

 ```bash
 # 2. Generate mpileup (now with proper SM names)